h0mbre/h0mbre.github.io/_posts/2019-08-03-Security-Certifications-And-Fun.md

 From here, I think you could go a number of different ways based on your interests.
 This curriculum obviously has some huge knowledge gaps (networking for example), but I think you would be ahead of where I was at the same point.
 Obviously if you don’t need the certifications and are only interested in the skillset, then just study the related/relevant materials.

+## Conclusion

+Just wanted to give my take on the training I have done so far and potentially save some from making the same mistakes I felt I made.
+Again, none of this is fact, this is all simply my opinion.
+It's entirely possible I'm 100% wrong about everything I wrote and I did in fact take the best route during my training and I'm simply doing the 'grass is always greener' bit.
+I would just generally tell people going forward that you need to make sure the certification is doing at least one of the two things I said: